glennklockwood/limelead/content/pages/embedded/beaglebone.md

 Figuring out how to make the UART talk is a matter of digging through

-1. The [AM335x Technical Reference Manual][], Section 4.4.4 on the UART
+1. The [AM335x Technical Reference Manual][TRM], Section 4.4.4 on the UART
 2. The [TI16C550C data sheet][]
 3. The [pru\_uart.h header][pru-uart.h header] that comes with the
    [PRU Software Support Package][]